nielspichler/Phase-Field-Fracture-Mechanics/docs/manual/getting_started.rst

 Requirements for Phase-Field_FE
 -------------------------------

-The following software are required for TEHPC Niels Pichler:
+The following software are required for Phase-Field_FE:

 - `CMake <https://cmake.org/>`_ (3.1.0 or higher)